szonjaozsvart/fresh-restart/README.md

 # Fresh-Restart
-Refresh my coding knowledge focusing on Javascript and React!
+Refresh my coding knowledge focusing on Javascript, practising with algos from codewars!